WILL Digital Radio

 What is digital television (DTV)?

-In the digital system, images and sounds are captured using the same digital code found in computers - ones and zeros.
+In the digital system, images and sounds are captured using the same digital code found in computers -- ones and zeros.
 This method allows more information and programming to be broadcast using less broadcast spectrum.
 Digital technology offers stations opportunities for high definition television, surround-sound audio and multicasting.
-On Feb.
-17, 2009, all TV stations in the U.S. will switch completely to digital broadcasting.
+In 2009, all TV stations in the U.S. switched completely to digital broadcasting.

 What is high-definition television (HDTV)?